Gouvernathor/parliamentarch/README.rst

 (equal to the height and half the width of the rectangle) is 1, so x goes from 0 to 2 and y goes from 0 to 1.

-The values of each entry is the angle of the seats, in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.
-The seats are initially ordered from the inner rows to the outers, and left to right, though that may change in future versions.
+The value of each entry is the angle, in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.

 In addition, the return value has the following attributes: